 A program like the sample one shown here would lead to completion of most general-education requirements during the first two years of college.
 Some variation will occur depending upon a student’s academic preparation, choice of major, and individual interests and priorities.
 For example, students planning to major in science, math, or engineering will be taking many prerequisite courses for their major; those courses typically also fulfill the general-education requirements in natural sciences and/or quantitative methods.

 |foreign language||foreign language||foreign language|

 |Entry Level Writing requirement, major, or elective||fine art||major or elective|

 |MMW 14||MMW 15||MMW 15/elective|

 |major course work|

-Transfer students who can certify that they have completed the lower-division general-education requirements at an accredited four-year college, and students who have completed a systemwide or campuswide core curriculum in a California community college prior to entering UC San Diego (i.e., IGETC), must take two quarters of the Making of the Modern World—MMW 21 and 22, a sequence designed specifically for transfer students.
+Transfer students who can certify that they have completed the lower-division general-education requirements at an accredited four-year college, and students who have completed a systemwide or campuswide core curriculum in a California community college prior to entering UC San Diego (i.e., IGETC), must take two quarters of the Making of the Modern World—MMW 121 and 122, an upper-division sequence designed specifically for transfer students.